Resorts World Sentosa lays off staff in cost-cutting move amid COVID-19 pandemic

 "The global COVID-19 pandemic has brought about challenging economic times globally, generating a devastating impact on the tourism industry," RWS said.

 "In this latest round of review, we have made the difficult decision to implement a one-off workforce rationalisation.
-This decision was made after a thorough process of careful deliberation and consultation," it added.
+This decision was made after a thorough process of careful deliberation and consultation," it said, adding that the move will help it prepare for the recovery of Singapore's tourism sector.

 The resort, one of Singapore's top tourist attractions, encompasses a hotel, a casino and the Universal Studios theme park among other attractions.